Contents insurance for one room

 What doesn’t shared housing contents insurance cover?

-If you’re insuring the items in your room only, you probably won’t be covered for theft or damage to any belongings while they’re in communal spaces.
-This could mean, for example, that your laptop won’t be covered if you’ve left it in the living room, or your bike if it’s parked up in the hallway.
+• Belongings kept or left in communal spaces.
+This could mean, for example, that your laptop won’t be covered if you’ve left it in the living room or your bike if it’s parked in the hallway.

-• Your belongings won’t be covered when you take them out and about, unless you buy cover for them away from home.
-This is commonly known as personal possessions insurance.
+• Theft or damage to your belongings when you take them out and about, unless you add on personal possessions cover.

-Do I need to get shared accommodation contents insurance if I am living in university halls?
+Do I need to get shared accommodation contents insurance if I live in university halls?

-If you’re moving into halls of residence, check with your university to find out what (if any) cover is provided.
-Then decide if that level of cover is enough or whether you need to take out additional cover.
+Not all universities provide this, so if you’re moving into halls check with your university to find out what (if any) cover is provided.
+And make sure it’s adequate to protect your belongings.

-Items such as bicycles and musical instruments may need to be added individually to be covered by the policy.
-You may also want to add extra cover for accidental damage in case of breakages.
+High-value items, such as bicycles and musical instruments, may need to be added individually to be covered by your parents’ policy.
+And check with your parents whether they have accidental damage cover, in case of breakages.

 Compare contents insurance